 Anthropogenic climate change is altering global precipitation patterns (Seager et al., 2018) and increasing the frequency and severity of extreme drought and precipitation events (Sun et al., 2007).
 Understanding the consequences of precipitation changes is particularly vital for forests, given their critical roles in the global carbon cycle (Walker et al., 2021) and in supporting global biodiversity (Benton et al., 2022).
 Impacts of precipitation changes on forests include increased tree mortality (Anderegg et al., 2019) and consequent increases in CO2 emissions (Doughty et al., 2015; Yang et al., 2018), and mixed effects on aboveground forest biodiversity (Fleming et al., 2021).
 However, the effects of precipitation changes on belowground forest biodiversity remain poorly known (Fierer et al., 2009), despite its importance in regulating organic matter decomposition, nutrient cycling, and plant health among other ecosystem functions (Handa et al., 2014; Nielsen et al., 2015).

-Precipitation changes may threaten the processes that soil and litter fauna contribute to because soil moisture is a key limiting factor to the fitness and behaviour of many taxa (Coyle et al., 2017).
-Precipitation reductions and associated lower soil moisture can reduce water films, restricting the movement of microfauna such as nematodes or reduce the humidity in pores which represent the habitat of mesofauna such as Collembola (Coyle et al., 2017; Erktan et al., 2020).
-Conversely, increased soil moisture as a result of precipitation increases can facilitate the mobility of fauna such as nematodes, potentially leading to increases in abundance due to increased ability to access food sources (Erktan et al., 2020).
+Since soil moisture is a key limiting factor to the fitness and behaviour of many soil and litter fauna, precipitation changes may threaten the processes to which they contribute (Coyle et al., 2017).
+Precipitation reductions and associated lower soil moisture can reduce the movement of microfauna such as nematodes or reduce the humidity in pores which represent the habitat of mesofauna such as Collembola (Coyle et al., 2017; Erktan et al., 2020).
+Conversely, increased precipitation can facilitate the mobility of fauna such as nematodes, potentially leading to increases in abundance due to increased ability to access food sources (Erktan et al., 2020).
 These changes can alter reproduction and mortality of a wide range of soil and litter fauna (Kardol et al., 2011; Singh et al., 2019; Wang et al., 2022).
 For example, extreme drought conditions can increase mortality for taxa such as Collembola (Wang et al., 2022) and Enchytraeidae (Maraldo et al., 2009).
 Nonetheless, while some studies have reported biodiversity losses as a result of precipitation reduction (Aupic-Samain, Santonja, et al., 2021; Chikoski et al., 2006; Lindberg et al., 2002) others have reported increases (Homet et al., 2021; Lensing et al., 2005), with similarly mixed results for studies of precipitation increases (Chikoski et al., 2006; Frew et al., 2013; Landesman et al., 2011) making generalisation challenging.